 As we’re in beta, we’re adding new features including the ability to customize your profile with background information, chat rules, your social media accounts and more.
 Expect new features weekly!

-All the livestreams are recorded by default using Hangouts on Air and Youtube Livestreaming.
-By default each time you stream, your stream is recorded and saved to your WMW profile and Youtube accont.
-Users have the ability to delete the videos from their WMW profile, and/ or make delete the videos from their Youtube accounts or make them private.
+All live streams are recorded by default using Hangouts on Air and Youtube Live.
+By default each time you stream, your stream is recorded and saved to your WMW profile and Youtube account.
+Users have the ability to delete the videos from their WMW profile, and delete or make private the videos on their Youtube accounts.

 Getting a stream started for the first time is by no means a one click process, but it does get easier after the first go.
 We have instructions and a how-to video to show you how to get your first stream started.

-WMW has made and collected a number of videos on YouTube to help you get started streaming along with a list of free software you can use: OBS, XSplit, Infiniscene, or Joicaster
+We’ve also made and collected a number of videos on YouTube to help you get started streaming along with a list of free software you can use: OBS, XSplit, Infiniscene, or Joicaster.

 You can also download this PDF to help you with the process.

-Live streams typically have a delay between 10-30 seconds betwen broadcaster and viewere.
-This is due to the way Google hangouts and YouTube handle online streams.
-Delay times vary based on the uploader’s bandwidth and upload speed and the speed between their location and the closest RTMP location.
-Depending on they way you work, it can be advantageous for the streamer to have a longer delay as he or she can get more work done before its seen by the viewer and it slows down interruptions.
+Live streams typically have a 10-30 second delay between broadcaster and viewer.
+This is due to the way Google Hangouts and YouTube handle online streams.
+Delay times vary based on the uploader’s bandwidth and the speed between their location and the closest RTMP location.
+Depending on they way you work, it can be advantageous for a streamer to have a longer delay as he or she can get more work done before it’s seen by the viewer and it slows down interruptions.
 If you love this or hate this, we want to know!

 85 x 85 png or jpg